Unthrottled/blog/_drafts/2017-05-12-Distributed-Tracing.md

 ![Wonky Trace]({{site.imageDir}}/tracing/v1/trace-crop.png)

 I was wondering why does it not look like the previous trace in this post.
-I have all the things I wanted to see, but I was also getting a lot more.
+The trace had all the things that I wanted; however, I was also getting a lot more than expected.
-Turns out extra smaller bits between bravo and charlie, which cascade back to alpha client, were the service streams I created.
+Turns out extra smaller bits between Bravo and Charlie, which cascade back to Alpha client, were the streams I created.
 You do not actually need to use Streams for spring cloud sleuth stream to log spans to a Zipkin server.
-Sleuth has a large list of spans it creates, without needing to use streams.
+Sleuth has a large list of things that it creates spans for without needing to actually use streams.
 So it is sufficient to have the Sleuth Stream Dependency without actually using streams.
-It will automatically be configured to bind a stream to the Zipkin Stream Enabled Server and send spans regardless.
+Spring will automatically be configure to bind to the stream that the ZipkinStreamEnabledServer creates.
+Allowing spans to be sent over to Zipkin and traces to be viewed in the Zipkin UI.

-So I had to rid myself of using streams, which are really cool.
+So I had to rid myself of using using the really cool streams, in the name of clearer more concise traces.
-Fortunately I saved the code using streams as a branch called "SERVICE_STREAMS" on the repository!
+Fortunately, I saved the code using streams as a branch called "SERVICE_STREAMS" on the example repository!
 It shows an example of how to have more than one stream bound to an Spring boot application.

 Anyways, I hope that this shows how one can debug/optimize or even start looking into the right direction when dealing with distributed systems.